agrc/gis.utah.gov/_posts/2021-06-23-choosing-right-transformation.md

 Fortunately, we can use [___transformations___](https://desktop.arcgis.com/en/arcmap/latest/map/projections/choosing-an-appropriate-transformation.htm) to figure out the differences between datums.
 Each different transformation uses its own methods and starting reference points to translate coordinates.

 The trick is choosing the right transformation.
-The pitfall is that the default is usually just slightly off if you're going from NAD83 to WGS84.
+The pitfall is that ArcGIS Pro may choose a default transformation that is usually just slightly off if you're going from NAD83 to WGS84.

 ___Our recommended transformation between NAD83 and WGS84 in Utah___ is `NAD_1983_To_WGS_1984_5`.
 Other transformations may work better for other geographic areas or for other projections using different datums.